itom-project/itom/docs/userDoc/source/02_installation/build_dependencies.rst

 You don't have to install OpenNI, since this is only the binaries for the communication with commercial range sensors, like Kinect.

 If you want to debug the point cloud library (not necessary, optional) unpack the appropriate zip-archive with the pdb-files into the bin-folder of the point cloud library.
-This is the folder where the dll's lie, too.
+This is the folder where the dll's are located as well.

 **Python** (mandatory, 3.2)